magley/magley.github.io/content/posts/0001_timer.md

 ```

 I know I haven't actually provided an answer to this counterargument, but there
 isn't any point to address either, it's just a matter of implementation.
+Anything
+you could ever expect a timer to do can be done using this method.

 ---

 Callbacks are a "don't call us -- we'll call you" type of deal.
 Using callbacks
 for something like a timer, which in games and game engines should
 _de facto_ be a primitive data type, is wrong.

+The nice thing about this approach to timers is that you could discover it
+yourself by accident out of ignorance.
+If you're too lazy to read the game
+engine's manual to do timers in an idiomatic way, you'd implement an ad hoc
+version of this timer using a single `float`.
+It's a mere one layer of
+abstraction away from becoming a common utility in your game code.

 Whenever I start a new project in Unity or Godot, the first thing I do is create
 a custom Timer class like the one above.
 You may not feel convinced at first,